-WiredWest Project Overview
+WiredWest Project History and Overview

 24 towns passed their spending authorizations.
 WiredWest ran a campaign to get 40% or more of residents to sign up with a $49 deposit years in advance of an anticipated network as a show of support.
 Most towns succeeded in achieving this.
 WiredWest worked on gathering data, planning a network, creating a financial model and business plan, and an organizational agreement to form an LLC with each town owning a proportional share of the regional network.

 Unfortunately, in December of 2015 MBI changed course and advocated for each town to build and own it’s own network.
 They abruptly made public announcements that they would not fund WiredWest’s plan.
 Subsequent negotiations failed.
 In response to complaints from many towns, the Governor stepped in and re-organized the State’s effort.
 He appointed Peter Larkin as his special envoy and Bill Ennen as Town Liaison to get the project on track.
 The new regime was more flexible for towns, but placed a greater burden on towns.
 MBI’s process was slow and cumbersome.
 They changed course many times.
 Towns grew frustrated at the lack of progress.

 As a result of WiredWest’s advocacy, the Administration announced on April 3, 2017 that it would offer expedited grants to towns that wish to manage building their own networks in the full amount of their allocated funds with nothing held back for MBI.
 Westfield Gas and Electric (WG&E), an MLP that already provides fiber broadband service in Westfield, is offering to manage building networks for towns.
 MLP’s may work together without the usual procurement process.